Home Depot Rolls Out Nationwide Sensormatic Anti-Theft Systems and Slashes Shrinkage

-Launched in 1989, Vermont-based Electrical Equipment Solutions, LLC (formally Integrated Solutions, Inc.) provides global, manufacturer to end-user, customized installation logistics services for electrified products and equipment.
+Launched in 1989, Vermont-based Electrical Equipment Solutions, LLC (formerly Integrated Solutions, Inc.) provides global, manufacturer to end-user, customized installation logistics services for electrified products and equipment.
 Through an extensive network of licensed electrical contractors, construction service providers, warehousing and distribution facilities, and transportation partners, EES is positioned to meet the needs of our clients' most demanding installation logistics requirements.

-Retrofitting Anti-Thief Systems Into Existing Stores:
+Retrofitting Anti-Theft Systems Into Existing Stores:

 The Sensormatic anti-theft system selected by Home Depot required that a receiving wire antenna, which runs between the two detection stations on either side of the doors, be placed under the concrete flooring.
-At each location, large sections of concrete flooring directly in front of each door were removed by saw cutting or jack hammering.
+At each location, large sections of concrete flooring directly in front of each door were removed by saw cutting or jackhammering.
 After removing the concrete debris in EES containers, the antenna wire was laid and a specialized polymer fast-dry concrete was mixed and poured.
 Our teams would also install a large steel plate in the contractor door to allow the use of the forklifts in and out of the building.
-EES ran new electrical circuits to the Sensormatic equipment, in preparation for the arrival Sensormatic's local technician who would then connect, activate, and test the system.
+EES ran new electrical circuits to the Sensormatic equipment, in preparation for the arrival of Sensormatic's local technician, who would then connect, activate, and test the system.

 EES implemented the entire scope of installation during each store's off hours, from 10:00 PM to 5:30 AM, so as not to interrupt important early morning contractor business.
 EES was responsible for having the work areas 100% clean and functioning by 5:30 AM.
 One location per night was completed per EES crew, with up to twelve crews operating simultaneously up and down our assigned region, the Eastern Seaboard.

-"Partnering with EES to provide the heavy construction services they do so well, freed our technicians to stay customer focused at the store level."
+"Partnering with EES to provide the heavy construction services they do so well, freed our technicians to stay customer-focused at the store level."

 Fixed Costs, Multiple Crews, and Flexible Scheduling:

-By entering into a regional, multiple-location contract to develop processes and manage on-site installations, EES was able to provide Sensormatic with a pre-set menu of services and associated costs based solely on the type of door (walk in or forklift), regardless of geographical location.
+By entering into a regional, multiple-location contract to develop processes and manage on-site installations, EES was able to provide Sensormatic with a pre-set menu of services and associated costs based solely on the type of door (walk-in or forklift), regardless of geographical location.